 - The applicant must be an individual, registered non-profit society, or collective of individuals whose residence, location of work, or proposed project is in the Edmonton metropolitan region.

 Please note: if you are an Indigenous person living on a First Nations reserve or Métis settlement in Treaty 6 (eg. Kikino Métis Settlement, Buffalo Lake Métis Settlement, Alexander First Nation, Enoch Cree Nation, Paul First Nation, Maskwacis, Saddle Lake Cree Nation, Alexis Nakota Sioux Nation, Beaver Lake Cree Nation, Cold Lake First Nation, Frog Lake First Nation, Whitefish Lake First Nation, Heart Lake First Nation, Kehewin Cree Nation, O’Chiese First Nation, Samson Cree Nation, Sunchild First Nation, Michel First Nation, Papaschase First Nation) and have a heritage project relating to amiskwacîwâskahikan (Edmonton), you are eligible to submit.

 FIRE Grants exclude educational institutions and government owned and/or operated facilities.
 Individuals employed by these institutions are eligible if they can demonstrate that the project is outside of their professional role within the organization.

 WHEN IS THE DEADLINE?

 The Spring 2023 deadline of April 21 is now past.
-Applications are not yet open for the Fall 2023 deadline of April 21 (updated materials to follow).
-The following deadline will be September 5.
+Applications are not yet open for the Fall 2023 deadline of September 5.
 Subscribe to The Beacon to stay informed on future deadlines and more.